Skip to main content

 • A credit conversion formula is used to determine the number of NU units a student is awarded.
 The sum of transferable credits is multiplied by the number of credits required to earn an NU degree (42, 45, 48 or 50), then the result is divided by the number of credits required to earn a degree at the student’s previous institution.
 Courses acceptable for credit must be in a curricular area generally recognized for credit at Northwestern (as listed in our course catalog).

 • Eligible Advanced Placement (AP) and International Baccalaureate (IB) scores may be used toward a bachelor’s degree.
 The type and level of test credit awarded is standardized across the undergraduate schools, though each school has separate rules regarding the use of test credit to fulfill degree requirements.
 You must arrange to have your scores sent to Northwestern.
+These credits will not appear on the preliminary credit evaluation and will be evaluated after a student has matriculated to Northwestern.

 • Transfer credit accepted from another institution is reflected on the Northwestern University transcript with a grade of "T", not the actual grade received at the other institution.
 The "T" (Transfer) grade is not used in calculating the Northwestern GPA.